-Pixel Palace is Tyneside Cinema’s digital art programme, working with artists, audiences and technology specialists to explore and play with the future of moving image.
-It is based at Tyneside Cinema, one of the UK’s leading independent specialised film and media venues, housed in its spectacular Grade II listed building in the heart of Newcastle-upon-Tyne.
+Pixel Palace is Tyneside Cinema’s digital art program, working with artists, audiences and technology specialists to explore and play with the future of moving image.
+It is based at Tyneside Cinema, one of the UK’s leading independent specialized film and media venues, housed in its spectacular Grade II listed building in the heart of Newcastle-upon-Tyne.

 Also integral to Pixel Palace is the annual Artist in Residence programme, in which three artists take up residency in the cinema to research and develop projects.
 As well as events where the artists showcase their ideas and engage with the cinema’s audiences, they work alongside Pixel Palace’s young people’s programme, The Factory.

-Pixel Palace is also host to online arts radio station basic.fm, where BASIC stands for Broadcast Art, Sound & Independent Culture.
-They broadcast 24 hours a day with curators selecting all kinds of sounds, sonic art and audio experiments.
+Pixel Palace is also host to online art radio station basic.fm, where BASIC stands for Broadcast Art, Sound & Independent Culture.
+They broadcast 24 hours a day with curators selecting all kinds of sounds, sonic art, and audio experiments.